connor-petri/School/human_sexuality/week2.md

 4. Bateman gradient

 ### Parental Investment
-Any investment by a parent in an offspring that increases that offspring's chances of survival, at the cost of the parent's ability to ivest in other offspring.
+Any investment by a parent in an offspring that increases that offspring's chances of survival, at the cost of the parent's ability to invest in other offspring.

 #### PI in young is marked by:
 - Longer childhood